 - Remote test-taking

 Social interaction happens through online study groups, virtual clubs, and discussion forums.
 Many online schools organize in-person meetups and events to build community.
+Students receive personalized attention through one-on-one video conferences and detailed feedback on assignments.

 Eligibility and Enrollment Procedures